-The 250 lakes from the first version of the dataset are distributed globally (figure 2).
-Future updates will include more lakes, filling gaps globally where possible (e. g.
-New Zealand).
+The 250 target lakes from the first version of the dataset are distributed globally (red in figure 2).
+Future updates will include more lakes, filling gaps globally where possible (e.g. New Zealand).
+It is planned that close to a total of 2000 lakes will be available in late 2021 when CDRP2 is delivered (blue in figure 2).

 Figure 2.
-Global distribution of the CCI lakes.
+Global distribution of the CCI lakes (Red = CDRP V1.1, Blue = CDRP V2 additional lakes).